Privacy Policy

 5.4 Legal and Regulatory Disclosures

-We may disclose information when required by law or in response to:
+The Association may disclose information when required by law or in response to:

 - Valid subpoenas, court orders, or legal processes